Course Title: Research Methods in Psychology

 Course Description

 This course will present you with an introduction to the major methodological principles and data analysis techniques used in applied human research.
 During the course you will cover principles of research methods, including research design, the scientific process and measurement techniques.
-Further data analysis techniques will be covered in the context of the use of the SPSS data analysis package.
+Further data analysis techniques will be covered in the context of the use of the Jamovi statistical analysis software.

 Objectives/Learning Outcomes/Capability Development

-This course contributes to the development of the following Program Learning Outcomes for BP 154 Bachelor of Applied Science (Psychology):
+This course contributes to the development of the following Program Learning Outcomes for BP154P23 Bachelor of Applied Science (Psychology):

-• PLO 2: Demonstrate a capacity to employ a variety of approaches and procedures to research to permit judgements and decisions to be supported by appropriate evidence that places practice within a global and local context.
+PLO 2.
+Demonstrate a capacity to employ a variety of approaches and procedures to research to permit judgments and decisions to be supported by appropriate evidence that places practice within a global and local context

-• PLO 3: Applies knowledge to diagnose and solve problems in a wide range of diverse situations, with an ability to work independently or with others and incorporate the analysis of evidence based scientific literature to solve psychological problems.
+PLO 3.
+Apply knowledge to diagnose and solve problems in a wide range of diverse situations, with an ability to work independently or with others and incorporate the analysis of evidence based scientific literature to solve psychological problems

 On successful completion of this course you should be able to:

-1. Review a range of research designs and techniques that are used in applied human research.
+1. Review a range of research designs used in applied human research.

 Overview of Learning Activities